WERRIBEE SECONDARY COLLEGE | Live Worthily

 WHAT ROLE DOES PARENTS & FRIENDS PLAY?

-The WSC Parents and Friends Committee plays an important role in our school community.
-We meet with the College Principal, bi-monthly on a Tuesday evening to learn about current school issues and discuss matters that we feel may benefit our school.
+The WSC Parents and Friends Association plays an important role in our school community.
+We meet with the College Principal, bi-monthly to learn about current school issues and discuss matters that we feel may benefit our school.
 The Parents and Friends meetings provide an informal forum to voice opinions, express views and ideas, ask questions, and provide feedback on behalf of all school parents/guardians.
 Parents and Friends members learn firsthand about the implementation of new programs, policies and changes whilst actively engaging with other parents and members of the school community

 WHAT DOES PARENTS & FRIENDS DO?